-- Help Topics provide conceptual information, step-by-step procedures, and examples. - Help Navigator is context-sensitive Help, explaining screens and options in the Data Protector GUI.
+- Help Topics provide conceptual information, step-by-step procedures, and examples. - Context-Sensitive Help is the dynamic, context-sensitive part of the online Help, explaining screens and options in the Data Protector GUI.
+It is displayed by the Data Protector GUI component called Help Navigator.

-The Help format depends on the platform on which you are running the Data Protector GUI:
+The Help format depends on the platform on which you are running the Data Protector GUI and the GUI type you are using:

-- On Windows, Microsoft HTML Help is used. - On UNIX, WebHelp is used.
+- With the original Data Protector GUI for Windows systems, Microsoft HTML Help is used. - With the Java GUI on any platform, WebHelp is used.

-Troubleshooting online help on Windows
+Troubleshooting online Help on Windows